smart-on-fhir/smart-health-card-decoder/README.md

     }
 ];

+// NOTE: verifying with keys only, will not match the issuer iss property

-// encoded SMART Health Card resulting from QR-code-scanner (truncated for brevity) const encodedShc = 'shc:/56762909524 ... ';
+// encoded SMART Health Card resulting from QR-code-scanner (truncated) const encodedShc = 'shc:/56762909524 ... ';

 const result = await verify(encodedShc, {keys});